apache/nuttx-apps/graphics/twm4nx/README.txt

     6. There is an optional MENU button that may appear at the far left on the toolbar.
 It is not used by any window in the current code base and, hence, is unverified.
 I would expect some issues with generating and routing the MENU button events to applications.
 There are likely other unverified features.
-    7. It has reported by one person that he experienced problems at high levels of optimization (I have been using DEBUG configurations with no optimization).
-This might be due to timing differences or perhaps there is a location that needs 'volatile'.
-    8. X/Y input may be either via a touchscreen or a mouse.
+    7. X/Y input may be either via a touchscreen or a mouse.
 Only touchscreen input has been verified.
 There is, however, very little difference.
 The primary issue is in cursor support:  Cursors are needed with a mouse.
 Cursor images also change depending on the